MaxMahem/display_as_debug/README.md

 ## Features
 - Borrowing and owning adaptors for using `Display` implementations as `Debug`.
-- Borrowing and owning adaptors for using `Debug` implementations as `Debug`.
+- Borrowing and owning adaptors for using `Debug` implementations as `Display`.
 - Extension methods on `Display` and `Debug`, respectively, to wrap values in these wrappers.

 ## Example